Image space projection for low-rank signal estimation: Modified Gauss-Newton method: Comparison of optimization algorithms

 Let us consider two versions of the time series $\tsY_{50}$, the first one is without missing data and the second time series with artificial gaps at positions $10 \ldots 19$ and $35 \ldots 39$, and construct two estimates of the signal by the MGN method (Algorithm~\ref{alg:gauss_newton_our}).

 In Algorithm~\ref{alg:gauss_newton_our}, the weight matrix $\bfW$ should be set.
-Since the noise is white, the identity matrix $\bfW = \bfI_{50}$ was taken for the case without gaps; for the case with gaps, we changed the units on the diagonal of $\bfW$ at the positions of missing data to zeros.
-For an initial GLRR, we impute the mean value of the time series to the missing entries and then take the GLRR coefficients from the last (i.e., $(r+1)$-th) right singular vector of the SVD of the $(r+1)$-trajectory matrix $\calT_{r+1}(\tsY_{50})$.
+Since the noise is white, the identity matrix $\bfW = \bfI_{50}$ was taken for the case without gaps; for the case with gaps, we changed ones on the diagonal of $\bfW$ at the positions of missing data to zeros.
+For constructing the initial GLRR, we impute the mean value of the time series to replace the missing entries and then take the GLRR coefficients from the last ($(r+1)$-th) right singular vector of the SVD of the $(r+1)$-trajectory matrix $\calT_{r+1}(\tsY_{50})$.

 The results are presented in Figure \ref{fig:model}.
-The series $\tsY_{50}$ is shown by the black dots, the signal $\tsS_{50}$ is depicted by the blue line, and the obtained approximation $\widetilde \tsS$ is shown by the red solid line.
-Note that in both cases $\widetilde \tsS$ gives a fairly close estimation of $\tsS_{50}$, despite even big gap at $10 \ldots 19$ in the second case with missing values.
+The series $\tsY_{50}$ is indicated by the black dots, the signal $\tsS_{50}$ is depicted by the blue line, and the obtained approximation $\widetilde \tsS$ is shown by the red solid line.
+Note that in both cases $\widetilde \tsS$ gives a fairly close estimate of $\tsS_{50}$, despite even a big gap at $10 \ldots 19$ in the second case with missing values.